foorenxiang/patchymcpatchface/readme.md

 ```

 After importing mypackage.foo ___module___ in the patch module, the imported module will be loaded and bounded to the global namespace with the following keys.
 Yes, multiple keys for a single ___module___ import!

+Afterwards, the patch is robust against how the other modules import this function!

 ```python
 filter_sys_modules("mypackage"): {'mypackage': <module 'mypackage' (namespace)>,